wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

     - `Step::SUCCESS` - the step succeeded or was executed
     - `Step::NONE` - the step was not executed/skipped

-  $result is, of course, only available for the _post_ scripts.
+    `$result` is meaningful only for the _post_ scripts.
 For _pre_ scripts it will always be `Step::NONE`.
 Please note that any check on this value should be done by a bitmask check and not direct comparison.
 In fact, it is possible that some "composed" steps, e. g. the "dropins" step, might return an integer equal to `Step::SUCCESS | Step::ERROR` meaning that it *partially* succeeded.
 - `$step` is the target step object, that is an instance of `\WeCodeMore\WpStarter\Step\Step`.
 - `$locator` is an instance of `WeCodeMore\WpStarter\Util\Locator` an object that provides instances of other objects parts of WP Starter.
-In the **Custom Steps Development** chapter there are more details about this object.
+In the [*"Custom Steps Development"* chapter](08-Custom-Steps-Development.md) there are more details about this object.
 - `$composer` is an instance of `Composer\Composer` the main Composer object.

 Besides the scripts for the *actual* steps, there are an additional couple of pre/post scripts: `pre-wpstarter` and `post-wpstarter`, that run respectively before any step starts and after all the steps are completed.

 For this "special" couple of scripts, the step object passed as a second parameter will be an instance of `WeCodeMore\WpStarter\Step\Steps` that is a sort of "steps runner" which implements `Step` interface as well.
-This is especially interesting for the `pre-wpstarter` script, because callbacks attached to that script can call on the passed `Steps` object via its `addStep()` / `removeStep()` methods, adding or removing steps "on the fly".
+This is especially interesting for the `pre-wpstarter` script, because callbacks attached to that script use the passed `Steps` object and call its `Steps::addStep()` / `Steps::removeStep()` methods, adding or removing steps "on the fly".

 ## Listing commands